MaggieWalsh/walsh_and_co/README.md

       * [Autoprefixer](https://autoprefixer.github.io/)
       * [Am I Responsive](http://ami.responsivedesign.is/)
   * ## Testing
+    Testing for this website was done using the Google Chrome Browser, using Chrome Developer Tools to check the different screensizes.
+Testing was also done on an iPhone 8 using Safari, as sometimes Safari can cause issues with how the website renders.
+No such errors were found.
     * ## User Stories Testing
       1. As a user visiting the site for the first time, I want to navigate the site intuitively.
          * A user can navigate to the landing page from any page in the website.
 Either via the navigation menu, or the logo.
 As is standard with most navigation these days.